KKlob/CrateBuilder/README.md

 # ToDo:
- - Material UI for Styling, Formik to handle forms, Yup for form validation
  - Create simple dims form to input L x W x H and checkbox on if >300lbs
  - Write logic to handle math / decision making
  - Create component to display output